stagas/meryl/README.md

 	// Now, you can plug meryl into a http server require('http').createServer(meryl.cgi).listen(8000);

-Although the project described as web framework, it's currently acts as a router.
+Although the project described as web framework, it currently acts as a router.
 It will grow as a minimalistic web framework.

-Please note that the project is very very young, so use in caution.
+Please note that the project is very very young, so use with caution.